This guide has details on setting up power in a new location or changing an existing service.

 - Complete trenching and install approved direct buried cable or PVC conduit along with wiring approved for a wet location

 - Direct buried cable shall be installed at a minimum depth of 600mm and PVC conduit at a minimum depth of 450mm

 - There must be a minimum of 150mm of sand below and above the cable or conduit

 - A marking tape shall be installed at the halfway point above the underground cable or conduit and final grade

 A permit must be obtained prior to booking an inspection.
-An adult (18 years+) must be present to provide access for inspections in occupied dwellings.

 Additional fees shall be assessed for every inspection requested where any of the following items are found to be deficient: